 Live/dead cell counting assays are another popular method to assess cell viability.
 These tests use cell permeable vital dyes, cell impermeable dyes, or a combination of both to simultaneously label viable and dead cells within a population.
 For example, trypan blue is an azo dye that cannot penetrate cell membranes and is therefore excluded from healthy cells.
 However, dying cells with damaged membranes take up trypan blue, enabling the number of dead (blue) and living (colorless) cells to be counted using a hemocytometer.

-Additionally, immunohistochemical (IHC) methods have been developed to assay cell viability.
+Immunohistochemical (IHC) methods have also been developed to assay cell viability.
 This approach is commonly used to identify the temporal distribution of proteins and their expression patterns in healthy versus diseased tissue, as well as to identify areas of cells undergoing cell death while preserving the cytoarchitecture of intact tissue sections.
-In particular, markers of cellular proliferation – including Ki67 or PCNA – or apoptosis – including cleaved caspase-3 and PARP– are commonly quantified by IHC.
+In particular, markers of cellular proliferation, including Ki-67 or PCNA, or apoptosis, including cleaved caspase-3 and PARP, are commonly quantified by IHC.

-For a more in-depth discussion on the concepts and cell viability and applicable assays, please visit the CST webpage on cell death resources.
+- For a more in-depth discussion on the concepts and cell viability and applicable assays, please visit our webpage on cell death resources.

 - To learn more about cell viability and the assays used to detect it, visit the following resource: Synopsis of Cell Proliferation, Metabolic Status, and Cell Death